Holomorphic curves in exploded manifolds: Compactness: Estimates

-Given any complete, stable holomorphic curve with energy at most $E$, and with genus and number of punctures at most $N$, there exists some collection of at most $M$ exploded annuli $\ex A_i\subset\ex C$, so that: \begin{enumerate} \item Each $\ex A_i$ has conformal modulus larger than $2R$
+Given any complete, stable holomorphic curve with energy at most $E$, local area bounded by $\A$, and with genus and number of punctures at most $N$, there exists some collection of at most $M$ exploded annuli $\ex A_i\subset\ex C$, so that: \begin{enumerate} \item Each $\ex A_i$ has conformal modulus larger than $2R$ (so the conformal modulus of $A_{i}$ is $\log x \e {-l}$ where either $x>e^{2R}$ or $l>0$.)

 \item Put the standard cylindrical metric on $\ex A_i$, and use the notation $\ex A_{l,i}$ to denote the annulus consisting of all points in $\ex A_i$ with distance to the boundary at least $l$.
 Then